ÌìÃÀ´«Ã½

 Greening within the proposals

-The proposals provide a coherent approach to incorporating greenery along the street, with appropriate plants and hedging, that will be visually appealing and add colour, seasonal variation and enhance biodiversity.
-The specific plants are still to be selected, but they will
+The proposals provide a coherent approach to incorporating greenery along the street, with appropriate plants and trees, that will be visually appealing and add colour, seasonal variation and enhance biodiversity.

 Our plan for a sustainable urban drainage system (SUDs)